MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet-snap/index.md

 ---
 sidebar_position: 1
 sidebar_label: Connect to MetaMask
-description: Learn about how a Starknet Snap connects to MetaMask using `get-starknet`.
+description: Learn about how Starknet Snap connects to MetaMask using `get-starknet`.
 tags:
   - Snaps
   - Starknet